Ghini/ghini.desktop/doc/use_cases-jbq.rst

          github.

-- Regularly, we need producing reports about our collection that the Ecuadorian Environment Ministery (MAE) requires and that justify the very existence of the garden.
+- Regularly, we need producing reports about our collection that the Ecuadorian Environment Ministry (MAE) requires and that justify the very existence of the garden.

   ..  admonition:: Producing reports